 Ostroff, David H. Telecommunication.
-Publications include: "The U.S. Electronic Media System and Policy," in Leen d'Haenens and Frieda Saeys (eds.)
-Western Broadcasting at the Dawn of the 21st Century Berlin: Mouton de Gruyter Publishers, 2001; Perspectives on Radio and Television 4th ed. (with F. Leslie Smith and John W. Wright, II) (1998).
+He specializes in International Communication, with an emphasis on technology and policy.
+Publications include: "Engine of Content Diversity: A Brief Chronicle of Communication Satellite Policies," in Sofie Van Bauwel, Elke Van Damme and Hans Verstraeten, eds.
+Diverse Media-Werelden [Diverse Media Worlds], Ghent: Academia Press, 2010.
+"United States Media Policy" in Leen d'Haenens and Frieda Saeys, eds., Western Broadcast Models: Structure, Conduct and Performance, Berllin: Mouton de GruyterPerspectives on Radio and Television 4th ed. (with F. Leslie Smith and John W. Wright, II) (1998).
 "The Business Environment, Demographics and Technology: A Case Study of Florida power and Light's Electronic Employee Communication Services," in Michael Goodman, (ed.), Corporate Communications for Executives, Albany: SUNY Press, 1998 (with Dawn Donnelly and Alan Fried) "U.S. Media Policy," in Frieda Saeys and Leen d'Haenens (eds.)
 Media Industry Dynamics and Regulatory Concerns in the Digital Age (London: John Wiley and Sons, 1998).
 "The World Wide Web and Corporate Communication," IEEE Transactions on Professional Communication (March, 1996) (with Gary Ritzenthaler).
-The Effectiveness of Video in Organizations: An Annotated Bibliography (Irving, TX: ITVA Education and Research Foundation, 1995) (with Arnall Downs and Pamela Franklin).
+The Effectiveness of Video in Organizations: An Annotated Bibliography (Irving, TX: ITVA Education and Research Foundation, 1995) (with

+Arnall Downs and Pamela Franklin).
 "The Environment for Corporate Video in Single Market Europe," ITVA International Conference, Phoenix, May 1993 (Top 3 paper).

 Roberts, Churchill.
 Telecommunication.
 He received his BA from the University of Tennessee, MA from Memphis State University, and Ph.D. from the University of Iowa.
 He is the author of numerous articles on communication which have appeared in such journals as Broadcasting and Electronic Media, Journalism and Mass Communication Quarterly, Communication Monographs, and the International Communication Bulletin.
 He is co-author of Discovering Mass Communication (1992).
-Dr. Roberts has been the recipient of grants from the Corporation for Public Broadcasting, the Florida Endowment for the

-Humanities, the National Endowment for the Humanities, Freedom Forum, Florida Department of Education, and the United States Agency for International Development.
+Dr. Roberts has been the recipient of grants from the Corporation for Public Broadcasting, the Florida Endowment for the Humanities, the National Endowment for the Humanities, Freedom Forum, Florida Department of Education, and the United States Agency for International Development.
 He served as executive producer of several PBS documentaries, including Giving Up the Canal (1990), Campaign for Cuba (1992), and Last Days of the Revolution (1994).
 The most recent Documentary Institute project, Freedom Never Dies, was completed in 2000 and aired on PBS in the spring of 2001.
 Dr. Roberts' research interests are documentary film and the impact of media on society.